brandur/sorg/content/drafts/ruby-memory.md

 are initialized once, sit in memory unmodified throughout a program's entire lifetime, and would be prime candidates for staying shared across all workers.
-Apparently though, practically nothing is reused.
-To understand why, we'll have to unravel how Ruby allocates memory.
+Apparently though, practically nothing is reused, and to understand why, we'll have to venture into how Ruby allocates memory.

 ## Slabs and slots (#slabs-and-slots)